Make your own classic 1950’s spring dress with this easy tutorial, wear the iconic fit, and flare dress this year!

 Sew the darts on.
 Need a tip for making your darts look smooth?
 Simply sew past the point where it tapers off.

-Step 17: Attach Panels Together
+Step 17.
+Attach Panels Together

-Step 18: Sew The Seams
+Step 18.
+Sew the Seams

-Sew the seams together, placing a half inch seam allowance on the edge.
+Sew the seams together, placing a half an inch seam allowance on the edge.
 You should have a Y-like pattern on the front part of the bodice after.

-Step 19: Prep The Bodice
+Step 19.
+Prep the Spring Dress Bodice

 Begin by placing a few snips on the tight corners of the bodice, then, pin along those ends.
 Repeat this step to the lining cloth.

-Step 20: Sew The Bodice
+Step 20.
+Sew the Spring Dress Bodice

-Sew along the pinned edges, leaving a half inch seam allowance.
-Sew along the shoulder seams as well.
+Sew along the pinned edges, leaving a half-inch seam allowance.
+Next, sew along the shoulder seams as well.

-Step 21: Sew The Sleeves
+Step 21.
+Sew the Spring Dress Sleeves

 One of the great things about this tutorial is how the pattern of the bodice already contains the sleeves.
 To begin working on them, iron the seams you’ve just sewed on.

-Step 22: Attach The Fabric To The Lining
+Step 22.
+Attach the Fabric to the Lining

 Pin the polka dot fabric to the lining cloth along the neckline and back edge.
 Don’t forget to line the major corners and seams first.

-Step 23: Clip Corners
+Step 23.
+Clip Corners

-Step 24: Pin And Sew Back Edges
+Step 24.
+Pin and Sew Back Edges

 Pin the back edges together and sew.
 When sewing, remember it’s best to stay as close to the seam as you can.

-Step 25: Pin And Sew The Sleeves
+Step 25.
+Pin and Sew the Sleeves

 You can do this by tucking the two fabrics inward on its own.
-Once you’re happy with the pin placements, sew them together leaving a 1/4 inch allowance.
+Once you’re happy with the pin placements, sew them together, leaving a fourth of an inch allowance.

-Step 26: Pin Pattern And Trim Skirt
+Step 26.
+Pin Pattern and Trim Skirt

 Place the pattern on top of your skirt and trim if necessary.

-Step 27: Sew The Skirt
+Step 27.
+Sew the Spring Dress Skirt

-With both the right sides of the fabric facing each other, sew around the skirt’s edge, leaving a half inch allowance.
+With both the right sides of the fabric facing each other, sew around the skirt’s edge, leaving a half-inch allowance.
 Remember to be careful when turning the skirt to sew, so the seam allowance remains equal in all areas.

 Tip: If you’ve made a mistake, simply trim the excess seam allowance after.

 Turn the skirt right side facing out, and pin the edges.
-Sew across the hem, leaving a half inch allowance on the edge.
+Sew across the hem, leaving a half-inch allowance on the edge.

-Step 29: Secure The Pieces
+Step 29.
+Secure the Pieces

-Secure the pieces together by sewing on a top stitch across the waist line and top edges.
+Secure the pieces together by sewing on a top stitch across the waistline and top edges.

-Step 30: Iron The Hems
+Step 30.
+Iron the Hems

 Make the hemlines nice and smooth, by running an iron over them.

-Step 31: Attach The Bodice To The Skirt
+Step 31.
+Attach the Bodice to the Skirt

 Attach the bodice to the skirt by finding the center point of both and placing a pin in.
 Then, continue pinning going outward.
-Once you’re done, sew these together with a half inch seam allowance.
+Once you’re done, sew these together with a half-inch seam allowance.

-Step 32: Sew On Tape
+Step 32.
+Sew on Tape

 Cover the raw edge of the fabric by sewing on a strip of tiny bias tape.